Reiju Tsuruno

-Reiju Tsuruno (鶴野 怜樹, Tsurono Reiju) is a Japanese professional footballer who plays as a forward for club Ehime FC, on loan from Avispa Fukuoka.
+Reiju Tsuruno (鶴野 怜樹, Tsurono Reiju) is a Japanese professional footballer who plays as a forward for club Avispa Fukuoka.

 Youth career

 Tsurono's first youth club was FC Villanova Minamata, before going on to represent play for Rissho University Shonan High School.
 He played 7 times for the school in the Japan High School Soccer Tournament and the Inter High School Championship between 2017 and 2018, scoring 3 goals.
 He was named as one of the 35 outstanding players of the 2018 Inter High School competition.

 In 2019, he joined the team at Fukuoka University and was described as an outstanding inter-high player.
 In his first season, he played 21 times and scored 3 goals, although the majority of his appearances came from the bench.
 In the 2021 season, it was announced that Tsurono would be joining Avispa Fukuoka for the 2023 season.
 He was also approved to be a designated special player for the 2021 and 2022 seasons, meaning he could represent both Fukuoka University and Avispa Fukuoka.
 He did not make any appearances for Avispa during his time as a designated special player.
 For Fukuoka University, he appeared 40 times and scored 11 goals.